 Let’s look at each of these methods individually to make it easier for you to decide which method to use under different circumstances.
 Each method has further options available for digitizing your handwritten notes.

-This is an easy option, but it is a manual process that could take long to complete if you have many or long notes handwritten notes that require digitizing.
+This is an easy option, but it is a manual process that could take longer to complete if you have many or long notes handwritten notes that require digitizing.

 Another old-fashioned method of digitizing handwritten notes is by scanning them.
 You can use a physical document scanner, especially if you have many loose pages of notes to scan.
 After scanning your notes to a PDF or image, you still need to import it into a note-taking or note-storage app for further use.

-With the advances in technology, you no longer need a physical scanner to scan documents.
+Technological advances mean you no longer need a physical scanner to scan documents.
 To scan your handwritten notes, here are some scanning options:

-- If you have a smart phone, there are many apps available to scan documents, I love using Evernote or Evernote’s scanning app, called Scannable.
+- If you have a smartphone, there are many apps available to scan documents, I love using Evernote or Evernote’s scanning app, called Scannable.
 They are both quick and easy to use.
-You can take a picture of your notes from within Evernote or you can scan your notes using Scannable.
-Both Scannable and Evernote will save your picture to a note in Evernote (Scannable can also export to other apps).
-Even though your notes will be in a picture format, its content will be searchable as Evernote can perform an optical character recognition (OCR) search of pictures with handwritten notes.
+You can take a picture of your notes from within Evernote, or you can scan your notes using Scannable.
+Scannable and Evernote will save your picture to a note in Evernote (Scannable can also export to other apps).
+Even though your notes will be in a picture format, their content will be searchable as Evernote can perform an optical character recognition (OCR) search of pictures with handwritten notes.

 - Another app that offers handwriting recognition is OneNote.
-OneNote’s OCR facility offered is better than Evernote’s but it requires more steps to make it searchable.
-You need to create a note with a photo of your handwritten note, then you need to use the desktop app to right click the image to make it searchable.
+OneNote’s OCR facility is better than Evernote’s, but it requires more steps to make it searchable.
+You need to create a note with a photo of your handwritten note; then, you need to use the desktop app to right-click the image to make it searchable.

-The ideal is for digitizing handwritten notes by converting it to editable text.
+The ideal is for digitizing handwritten notes by converting them to editable text.
 This is usually done through OCR.
-The most important thing to remember is that the quality of the conversion will depend on how clear your handwritten notes were.
+The most important thing to remember is that the conversion quality will depend on how clear your handwritten notes are.